nosana-ci/nosana-programs/docs/staking.md

 - You can only top-up if the `stake` is not unstaked yet
 - A top-up is always for the duration of the original `stake`

+### Extend

+Extends the duration of a stake.
+The duration can only be increased which will result in a higher xnos.

+### Slash

+Reduce a stakes NOS tokens.
+This can only be done by the slashing authority declared in ~stats.authority~.
+The tokens that are slashed will be sent to the provided ~ata_to~ account.

+Slashing is a feature used by the Nosana protocol to punish bad actors.

+### UpdateAuthority

+Set the slashing authority in ~stats.authority~ to a new account.
+This can only by called by the current slashing authority.

 ### Restake

 Undo an unstake.
 This will make a stake active again and reset the unstake time.